sal55/langs/candm.md

 else
 end
 ````
-The alternative is a nested statement with extra indents.
+The alternative is increasingly nested statement with extra indents.

 **123** M has these 'short' control flow statements: goto, return, exit, redo, next, stop.
 Each of these can have an optional conditional suffix:
 ````